-- Bright Light: Bright light means a sunny southern or western facing window with bright, direct light all day long.
-It should get a minimum of 5-6 hours of direct sunlight each day, preferably more.
-This can be hard to accomplish in winter, but resist the temptation to move your plant closer to the window, to catch every fleeting ray of light.
-Most plants that need bright light will not be able to handle the cold draft that increases the closer you move it toward the window.
-You would be better off getting a plant bulb for a nearby lamp.
+- Bright Light: Bright light means a sunny southern or western facing window that receives direct light all day long.
+It should get a minimum of five to six hours of sunlight each day, preferably more.
+Plant care can sometimes be harder during the winter; resist the temptation to move your plant closer to the window.
+Most plants that need bright light will not be able to handle the cold drafts that increase the closer you move toward a window.

 - Low Light: Many rooms qualify as low light, especially in winter.
-Rooms with north facing windows, rooms partially shaded by outdoor trees and even tables set too far in to receive much light from a window, would all qualify as low light situations.
-If it is not a spot where you can easily read a newspaper, it's probably low light.
+Rooms with north-facing or partially shaded windows would qualify as low-light situations.
+If you can't easily read a newspaper, it's probably low light.
 Plants can still grow in low-light rooms with the addition of artificial light.

-When you are determining how much light your houseplant will need, you will also need to keep in mind the cultural conditions the plant will be growing in.
-Determining the right lighting level for houseplants is not an exact science, but keep these factors in mind, when finding a spot to place your plant.
+When you're determining how much light your houseplant will require, you'll also need to consider the rest of the environment.
+Finding the right lighting level for houseplants is not an exact science, but keep these factors in mind when choosing a spot to place your plant.

-Temperature: Plants positioned near a source of heat, such as a heating vent or electronic device, may not be able to handle as much bright light as a similar plant in a cooler spot.
-If you plant often looks like it is wilting, it is probably the heat source and not the light.
+- Temperature: Plants positioned near a source of heat, such as a heating vent, may not be able to handle as much bright light as a similar plant in a cooler spot.
+If your plant often looks like it's wilting, even though you give it regular water, the heat source may be part of the issue.

-Humidity: As with temperature, a low level or lack of humidity in the air can cause plants to wilt and stress.
-If that happens, you can usually leave the plant in its optimum light conditions, if you also mist the plant regularly or provide a supplemental source of humidity, such as a shallow tray of water.
+- Humidity: As with temperature, a low level or lack of moisture in the air can cause plants to wilt and stress.
+If that happens, you can usually leave the plant in its optimum light conditions if you also mist the plant regularly or provide a nearby humidifier.